 Online resources have changed how our community lives and learns.
 As with anything, there are good and bad parts to that.
 We have to think about our personal safety, and that includes when we are online.

 The very safest option is only going online to gather transition information and not using it to interact with others.
 Even then, you should take a few precautions to avoid being outed.

 - The safest option is to use your own phone or personal computer at home, to which only you have access.

 - Put a password screen lock on your computer or phone if you live with others.

 - Be sure you securely hide any information you print out or store on media.

 Less safe: Multiple users on a device

-If you have to share a computer or device with family members or with a roommate who doesn’t know your deal, you should take precautions if you don’t want them to find anything out.
+If you have to share a computer or device with family members, you should take precautions if you don’t want them to find anything out.

-- Some computers let different users each have a password-protected part on the hard drive.
+- Some computers let different users each have a password-protected storage area.
 See if that’s an option on yours.